Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 ### setAdvertisingIdentifier

 {% hint style="info" %}
-**Tip:** Retrieve the Identifier for Advertising (IDFA) from Apple APIs only if you are using an ad service.
+Retrieve the Identifier for Advertising (IDFA) from Apple APIs only if you are using an ad service.
 If you retrieve IDFA, and are not using it properly, your app might be rejected.
 {% endhint %}

 {% hint style="warning" %}